pavan98765/Auto-WCEBleedGen/README.md

 ## Future Work

-Still there is a lot of scope for improvement in solving the problem detecting bleeding regions in WCE images.
--First, we can create a larger, diverse dataset, with good quality annotations by collaborating with medical professionals.
+- Enhanced Dataset: We can create a larger, diverse dataset, with good quality annotations by collaborating with medical professionals.

--Next, we can experiment with different model architectures, larger models, and maybe go forward and build segmentation models, which can potentially be more accurate and useful for medical purposes!
+- Model Exploration: We can experiment with different model architectures, including larger models, and maybe go forward and develop segmentation models, which can potentially be more accurate and useful for medical purposes!